-Albert is a Business Analyst and a thinker.
-He writes articles for web sites and creates Newsletters for non-profit groups he is affiliated with.
+Albert is a also a thinker.
+He writes articles for web sites and has created Newsletters for non-profit groups he is affiliated with.

 His thinking focuses on strategy.
 It started with a fascination for war games and the strategy behind the war games.
 After reading on the subject and thinking about it, Albert also found that strategy can be applied to daily life.
 From his study of strategy, he developed his own method of developing and documenting strategy.

 Albert Zuurbier is ready to make his experience work for you.
 To learn more about Albert's experience and ho this can work for you, contact Albert.